A4-Tacks/markdown2html-converter/README.md

 Markdown is converted to HTML by the [comrak](https://crates.io/crates/comrak) crate, with the GFM extensions (tables, task lists, footnotes, autolinks, strikethrough, [alerts](https://github.com/orgs/community/discussions/16925)) enabled.
 The default stylesheet (the CSS file) is from [sindresorhus/github-markdown-css](https://github.com/sindresorhus/github-markdown-css).

-If ` ``` ` is used with a language in the input Markdown file, the [highlight.js](https://highlightjs.org/) will be automatically embedded in the output HTML file.
-The preset supported languages are listed below.
+If ` ``` ` is used with one of the languages below in the input Markdown file, the [highlight.js](https://highlightjs.org/) will be automatically embedded in the output HTML file.
+Any other language, such as ` ```mermaid `, leaves it out, because the built-in **highlight.js** could not do anything with it anyway.
+Use `--highlight-languages` to change that list.
+Aliases such as `js` and `c++` work too, and the matching ignores the case.

 * Apache
 * Bash